Khaleda Zia: Boycotting the 1986 election

-To divert the political pressure, Lt.
-General Ershad declared a date for a fresh election in 1986.
-Initially, the two major opposition alliances, the '7-party alliance' led by BNP and the '15-party alliance' led by Awami League, discussed the possibilities of participating in the election, forming a greater election alliance to catch Ershad off guard.
-However, the Awami League refused to form any election alliance, and Sheikh Hasina, in a public rally on 19 March 1986, declared that anyone who would join the election under Ershad would be a 'national traitor'.
+In 1986, Ershad declared a date for a fresh general election.
+Initially, the two major opposition alliances, the 7-party alliance led by the BNP and the 15-party alliance led by the Awami League, discussed the possibilities of participating in the election, forming a greater election alliance to catch Ershad off guard.
+However, the Awami League refused to form any election alliance, and Sheikh Hasina, the leader of the party, in a public rally on 19 March 1986, declared that anyone who would join the election under Ershad would be a "national traitor".

-However, Sheikh Hasina's Awami League, along with the Communist Party of Bangladesh and six other parties, joined the election under Ershad, resulting in the split between the 15-party alliance.
-On the other hand, Begum Khaleda Zia uncompromisingly declared the election illegal and urged people to resist the election.
+Despite this, Sheikh Hasina's Awami League, along with the Communist Party and six other parties, joined the election under Ershad, resulting in a split within the 15-party alliance.
+On the other hand, Zia declared the election illegal and urged people to resist the election.
+The parties took part in the election lost to the Jatiya Party.
+Zia's uncompromising attitude and her defiance of the military dictatorship created an image of an "uncompromising leader" in the eyes of the people.

-The government of Ershad put her under house arrest on the eve of the election, while Awami League, Bangladesh Jamaat-e-Islami, the Communist Party of Bangladesh, and other smaller parties took part in the election only to lose to the Jatiya Party.

-Begum Khaleda Zia's uncompromising attitude and her defiance of the military dictatorship created an image of an "uncompromising leader" in the eyes of people.
 Gowher Rizvi, in his analysis, wrote:

 The ability to stand up against governmental oppression, to boycott elections, to refuse offices of profit, or to suffer imprisonment are considered evidence of personal sacrifices something which is greatly admired by the people of a country where politics is generally an unabashed pursuit of power and personal aggrandizement.
 From the moment Khaleda was installed as the leader of the BNP, she has publicly remained opposed to participation in any election held while Ershad was in power.
 Her popularity soared after she boycotted the polls in 1986.

-Later in that year, on the eve of the 1986 Bangladeshi presidential election, Khaleda Zia was put under house arrest once again.